🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 Multiply the deepest part of the waters you travel by eight to give an idea of the rope length you'll need.
 So, if you're on a stretch of river with a maximum depth of 20 feet, you'll need a line measuring 160 feet.

-It seems disproportionate when you consider the length in relation to the depth, but the rope should be stretched almost horizontal to avoid a dislodged anchor.
+It seems disproportionate when you consider the length in relation to the depth, but the rope should be stretched almost horizontally to avoid a dislodged anchor.

 Your anchor works best as a grappling hook, gripping the bed of rivers, lakes and seas.
 Otherwise, it would be ineffective without a long enough line to properly fix you in place.